kemuelGermones/Personal-website/README.md

 ### Description

-This is a porfolio website built with HTML, CSS and JavaScript.
+This is a personal website built with HTML and CSS that provides information about myself and my individual work samples

 ### Requirements